 After being served an affidavit, the tenant will have to respond within seven days.
 If they don’t, the court will rule in the landlord's favor by offering a default judgment.

-If the tenant does file an answer with the court, the court will set a court hearing date.
-Common tenant eviction defenses to evictions include:
+If the tenant does file an answer with the court after recieving their summons, the court will set a court hearing date.
+The tenant may claim that the eviction is unwarranted.
+Common tenant defenses to evictions include:

 • The landlord tried to evict them on their own by shutting down utilities, locking them out, or removing their belongings from the rental unit.